-Once you are done with the Driver Package creation process, The next step is to Integrate Driver package into Task Sequence.
-Let’s check the below post to know more about the Integration process and available useful options in Apply Drivers Package Step.
+Once you have completed the Driver Package creation process, the next step is to Integrate the Driver Package into the Task Sequence.
+Check the post below to learn more about the Integration process and valuable options in the Apply Drivers Package Step.

 How to Add Apply Driver Package Step to SCCM Task Sequence